CulturalMe/meteor-slingshot/README.md

 `bucket` String (required) - Name of bucket to use.

+`domain` String (optional) - Override domain to use to access bucket.
+Useful for CDN.

 `key` String or Function (required) - Name of the file on the cloud storage service.
 If a function is provided, it will be called with `userId` in the context and its return value is used as the key.